JeremieLitzler/wesbos-js30/notes/20-Speech.Detection/Notes.md

 We will create a new paragraph to contain what the speech recognition captured.

 When the speaker stops, we append a new paragraph to the DOM.

+## What I learned

+- Speech recognition is not excellent, yet it is mature enough to play with it.
+- Use vocal command to tell the browser is fun but time consumming ;)